kazeemIshola/SURFEX/README.md

 # SURFLEX python code for simulating surface radiation and energy flux exchanges

-This python code estimates daytime surface radiation and energy fluxes over grass using a land surface scheme that incorporates limited routine weather data.
-The code also evaluate the sensitivity of the scheme to different parameterizations of surface resistance for contrasting soil moisture regimes.
+This python script estimates daytime surface radiation and energy fluxes over grass using a land surface scheme that incorporates limited routine weather data.
+The script also evaluates the sensitivity of the scheme to different parameterizations of surface resistance for contrasting soil moisture regimes.